wyfsjtu/NoteBookReading/readme.txt

 Hello My name is WangYafei.
+And I am a sjtuer.
-I am learning about Git.
+I am very glad at learning about Git.